 - Forms W-2 and 1099-MISC: If final wages are paid during the same calendar year the employee died in, report them on both Form W-2 and 1099-MISC.
 On Form W-2, wages and taxes are reported in Boxes 3-6, with no federal income tax withheld.
 Then on Form 1099-MISC, report the gross payment in Box 3.
 Note: Wages paid in the year of death are not subject to income tax withholding, but employment taxes, such as FICA, must be withheld.

-3. Wages Paid in Next Calendar Year: Probate or other delays may cause final wage payments to be issued in the following calendar year.
-If this occurs, the final payment is not subject to the employment taxes withheld during year of death.
-The amount due should be made the deceased employee’s estate.
-Only a Form 1099-MISC is required - no Form W-2 should be completed.
+- Wages Paid in Next Calendar Year: Probate or other delays may cause final wage payments to be issued in the following calendar year.
+If this occurs, the final payment is not subject to the employment taxes withheld during the year of death.
+The amount due should be made to the deceased employee’s estate.
+Only a Form 1099-MISC is required - on Form W-2 should be completed.

-1. Life Insurance: Identify the beneficiaries for employer-provide benefits, such as life insurance.
+- Life Insurance: Identify the beneficiaries for employer-provided benefits, such as life insurance.
 Notify the beneficiary or personal representative of the available benefits.

 - Accrued PTO: Review state laws to determine if and how other compensation should be paid.
 This includes unused vacation pay and sick or personal leave time.

 - COBRA: An employee’s death counts as a COBRA qualifying event.
 Terminate the employee’s health insurance as of the date of death and notify additional family members on the policy of COBRA rights, including a spouse or dependents.